RowDaBoat/keep-engine/doc/dialogue-graphs.md

 ## Go To

-Dialogue flow can be reused and redirected using the `goto` function
+A dialogue can be reused and redirected using the `goto` function:

 ```kotlin
 val introduction = dialogues(